aelb66/Diabetes-Classifier/index.md

 Researchers in the past studies chose 14 variables including demographics like age and ethnicity, as well as examination components like BMI and hypertension.
 I included these variables, however, also added variables relating to laboratory data as strong associations to T2D have previously been shown in literature (Akinsegun et al., 2014; Park et al., 2021; Taheri et al., 2018).
 This resulted in extracting **75** variables during initial feature selection.

 ### Extracting data
 Example shortened code for extracting relevant sub-section data for 2003-2004 Survey.
 This was done for each survey from 1999-2018.
-This took me a very long time though its always important to **know your data**.
+This took me a very long time though its always important to **know your data** :eyes:.
 ```r
 ####Extracting relevant sub-section data for 2003-2004 Survey####